 - Graduate assistants will be required to perform duties during periods of their appointment when the university faculty is regularly on duty.
 Requirements for performance of duties during university academic recess periods or other specific times must be agreed upon in advance in writing, preferably at the time of the appointment, between the graduate assistant and the employing university unit.

-- A graduate assistant may not accept additional employment in any capacity with Northern Illinois University except by permission of the chair of the major department, the student's academic adviser, the head of the unit in which the graduate assistantship is held, and the office of the Dean of the Graduate School.
-Hiring units must not permit graduate assistants to begin working outside their assistantship assignment without first securing permission from the Graduate School.
+- A graduate assistant may not accept additional employment in any capacity with Northern Illinois University except by permission of the chair of the major department, the student's academic adviser, the head of the unit in which the graduate assistantship is held, and Human Resource Services.
+Hiring units must not permit graduate assistants to begin working outside their assistantship assignment without first securing permission from Human Resource Services.
 Non-immigrant graduate students are strictly prohibited by federal regulations from working more than 20 hours per week while classes are in session.

 Tuition Waivers, Fees, Student Health Insurance, and Parking

-- Full-, three-quarter- and half-time graduate assistants receive a full tuition waiver during the period of their appointment; however, all fees due are to be paid by the student.
+- During the period of their appointment, full-, three-quarter- and half-time graduate assistants receive a waiver of the portion of their tuition that is calculated as the instructional charge.
+The instructional charge will be calculated for the upcoming fiscal year after the Board of Trustees establishes tuition rates.
+Graduate assistants are responsible for all other charges associated with tuition.
 If an assistantship does not extend over an entire academic term, the student is liable for the payment of in-state or out-of-state tuition, depending upon his or her residency, for the remainder of the term.

 - A graduate assistant holding an assistantship for eight full weeks (or multiple appointments for a combination of 8 full weeks) between the date of spring semester graduation exercises and August 15 is eligible for a tuition waiver during the summer term.
 If an assistantship appointment(s) does not extend over any eight weeks during that time, the student is liable for a portion of in-state and/or out-of-state tuition in the summer as described above.